 Morocco earthquake toll passes 2,800 as rescuers search for survivors

+TALAT N'YAAQOUB (Morocco) — Villagers wept for lost relatives in the rubble of their homes on Monday (Sept 11) as the death toll from Morocco's deadliest earthquake in more than six decades rose to more than 2,800 and rescuers raced against time to find survivors.

-Search teams from Spain, Britain and Qatar were joining Moroccan rescue efforts after a 6.8 magnitude quake struck late on Friday in the High Atlas Mountains, with the epicentre 72 km (45 miles) southwest of Marrakech.
+Search teams from Spain, Britain and Qatar were joining Moroccan rescue efforts after a 6.8 magnitude quake struck late on Friday in the High Atlas Mountains, with the epicentre 72km southwest of Marrakech.

 State TV reported the death toll had risen to 2,862 with 2,562 people injured.
 Rescuers said the traditional mud brick houses ubiquitous in the region reduced the chances of finding survivors because they had crumbled.